-9.3 Short-Term Trading Deduction
+9.3 Short Term Trading Deduction

 In order to protect the interest of the majority of investors in the Fund and to discourage short-term trading in the Fund, investors may be subject to a short-term trading deduction.
-If an investor redeems Units within one hundred and twenty (120) days of purchasing such Units, the Fund may deduct and retain, for the benefit of the remaining Unitholders in the Fund, five percent (5.00%) of the Class Net Asset Value of the Units being redeemed.
+If an investor redeems Units, other than Class I Units within one hundred and twenty (120) days of purchasing such Units, other than Class I Units, the Fund may deduct and retain, for the benefit of the remaining Unitholders in the Fund, five percent (5%) of the Class Net Asset Value of the Units being redeemed.